jborgers/PMD-jPinpoint-rules/README.md

 - If you want more details on a violation: right click and choose 'Details' to get to the documentation page with problem and solution details.

-*Known Bug: the jpinpoint-rules can be listed multiple times in the PMD Plugin: this is a bug and should be resolved by restarting IntelliJ*

 ## Eclipse

 The Acanda PMD plugin seems to be the best one to use.